SoftEngiNir/mockatron/README.md

 ### Basic Usage

-1. Define your database is a `config.json` file according to the model rules defined in `ddgen.models.py`
+1. Define your database is a `config.json` file according to the model rules defined in `ddgen/models.py`

-2. Adjust the main file to include your
+2. Adjust the main file to include your json file.

+3. Adjust the csv_output_path and/or db_connection_details to write to csv or your running db.

-2. Run main script:
+4. Run main script:
     ```bash
-    python ddgen.main.py --config config.json
+    python ddgen.main.py
     ```

 ### Configuration File Example (config.json)